Procreate App Fashion Illustration: PROS and CONS

-[VIDEO BELOW} Curious to try Procreate app fashion illustration?
+Are you curious to try Procreate app for fashion illustration?

 There are MANY posts here on the blog teaching my favorite apps for fashion illustration and art.
 TO STUDY WITH ME ABOUT ART APPS join me in the ABOUT FACES online course!